dericko/dericko.github.io/_posts/2014-10-15-front-seat-driver.md

 I think I missed the turn but I don’t really remember.
 Marco said I did, but he also gave shitty directions.
 We’d always be halfway through the intersection when he’d scream: “turn left!”
 But he did good for a drunk person I guess.

 We ran out of beers and still couldn’t find the taco place, so we finally turned onto McAllister Ave., a main-looking street, where there might be a spot for food.
 I saw the neon sign for Sonic and hit Marco in the chest since he was dozing off a little.
 He snapped up and we got ready to feast.
 We had two of those all-you-can-mix drinks with like eight flavors each in the cup holders.
 I had something like the whole value menu on my lap, and a milkshake between my knees.
 Marco was already stuffing his face when we left the pickup window.
-I pulled into the lot next to Sonic.
+I pulled into the lot next door.

 I was about to eat my second burger when I saw this homeless guy all hunched over a shopping cart, pushing it down the sidewalk on the other side of McAllister Ave.
 I almost felt bad about eating all that awesome food when that guy probably didn’t even have dinner.
 But he probably did drugs or something, so maybe he wasn’t hungry.
 I wanted to teleport one of my burgers or hot dogs or fries to a bench ahead of the guy so he could find it.
 “Go ahead, teleport away,” said Marco, “Just don’t get close to him.
 He might have lice or AIDs or something.”
 We laughed, and the guy kept on his way.